16 Oct 2023 Research & Statistical Note CE Ref J3324.266

 26 Jul 2017 Research & Statistical Note CE Ref J3090.6

-Address to the Cairns Forum for Business Growth (F4BG) outlining how the Cairns Economy has been heavily influenced and damaged by decisions at national and state level affecting fiscal and monetary policy, the Australian dollar and government spending levels in the region.
+Address to the CAIRNS FORUM FOR BUSINESS GROWTH (F4BG) outlining how the Cains Economy has been heavily influenced and damaged by decisions at national and state levels affecting fiscal and monetary policy, the Australian dollar and government spending levels in the region.

 15 Nov 2016 Cairns Economy Presentation CE Ref J3028.12